Applied Acoustics Systems has released Chromaphone, a creative percussion synthesizer instrument for Windows and Mac.

 “This new resonator coupling technology we are introducing in Chromaphone brings our physical modeling platform to a whole new level,” said Philippe Derogis, CTO of Applied Acoustics Systems, “Musical instruments are made from combinations of interacting mechanical objects and coupling allows us to take into account this complex dynamics with great acoustic precision and sharpness.
 It has been really exciting and rewarding to see how our partner sound designers took advantage of these new synthesis possibilities and put together a creative library of vivid sounds that feature the richness and presence of real-life instruments.”

-Chromaphone for Windows and Mac (VST/AU) is available to purchase for the introductory price of $169 USD until December 5th, 2011 (regular $199 USD).
+Chromaphone for Windows and Mac (VST/AU) is available for purchase for $199 USD.